 The property appraisers are responsible for conducting ratio studies and comparative analysis.
 Ratio studies are conducted on property located within certain neighborhoods or districts by appraisal staff.
-The sale ratio and comparative analysis of sale property to appraised property forms the basis for determining the level of appraisal and market influences and factors for the neighborhood.
-This information is the basis for updating property valuation for the entire area of property to be evaluated.
-Field appraisers, in many cases, may conduct field inspections to insure the accuracy of the property descriptions at the time of sale for this study.
-This inspection is to insure that the ratios produced are accurate for the property sold and that appraised values utilized in the study are based on accurate property data characteristics observed at the time of sale.
-Also, property inspections are performed to discover if property characteristics had changed as of the sale date or subsequent to the sale date.
+The sale ratio and comparative analysis of sold property to appraised property forms the basis for determining the level of appraisal and market influences and factors for the neighborhood.
+The information is the basis for updating property valuation for the entire area of property to be evaluated.
+Field appraisers, in many cases, may conduct field inspections to ensure the accuracy of the property descriptions at the time of sale for this study.
+This inspection is to ensure that the ratios produced are accurate for the property sold and that appraised values utilized in the study are based on accurate property data characteristics observed at the time of sale.
+Also, property inspections are performed to discover if property characteristics have changed as of the sale date or subsequent to the sale date.
 Sale ratios should be based on the value of the property as of the date of sale not after a subsequent or substantial change was made to the property after the negotiation and agreement in price was concluded.
 Properly performed ratio studies are a good reflection of the level of appraisal for the district.
-Copies of the most recent internal ratio studies are attached to this report and listed as Exhibit "C".